 Building a PPC Report: What to Include for You & Your Boss

-With many forms of marketing, it can sometimes feel like you’re throwing everything against the wall to see what sticks.
+Building a PPC Report: with many forms of marketing, it can sometimes feel like you’re throwing everything against the wall to see what sticks.

 Are people really responding to your ads?